nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 <br />
 </p>

-Verified that packet data had been captured by running the `ls -l` command on the capture.pcap file and discovered it was 1404 bytes which showed that it contained data.<br/><br/>
+Next, I verified that packet data had been captured by running the `ls -l` command on the capture.pcap file and discovered it was 1404 bytes which showed that it contained capture data.<br/><br/>

 <p align="center">
 <img src="https://i.imgur.com/m9mrkN3.png" height="100%" width="100%" alt="Update the file with the revised list of IP addresses"/>